VincentFerrigan/kth-iv1350-object-oriented-design/README.md

-# kth-iv1350-point-of-sale
+# Object-Oriented Design

-KTH IV1350 Object-Oriented Design - Learning to program with design patterns.
+### - Learning to program with design patterns.

 ## The Project
+Developing one single object-oriented program; Point Of Sale.
 This project is based on assignments for a course in 'Object-Oriented Design' given at KTH Royal Institute of Technology in Stockholm.
-It's also a continuation of the repository at [kth-iv1350-object-oriented-design](VincentFerrigan/kth-iv1350-object-oriented-design).

 ## Content and learning outcomes
 ### Course contents